bazooka-ci/bazooka/orchestration/README.md

-Bazooka-orchestration is a component of the Bazooka project
+orchestration is a component of the Bazooka project

 It is an autonomous Docker container used to orchestrate a bazooka build.